ianhussey/perspective-taking-task/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 ## Description
-Implementation of the McHugh et al. perspective taking protocol.
+Implementation of the McHugh et al. perspective taking protocol (abbreviated).

 *NB This code is still in beta - it hasn't been used it in a published article yet.*